Barbless Hooks: A Best-Practice Guide for Better Catch and Release

 Can I make my own barbless hooks?

 Yes.
 Many anglers pinch the barb down with pliers.
 That can work, but the hook should be inspected carefully afterward.
-A factory-made barbless hook is often cleaner and more consistent.
+Factory-made barbless hooks are often cleaner and more consistent.

 Do barbless hooks lose more fish?